Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

-The \emph{LTB} approach for spherically simmetric universes exposed in the last section, will now be applied in \emph{low-redshift} regime.\\ By using a \emph{LTB} approach over a \emph{Lifshitz-Khalatnikov Quasi-Isotropic} solution, Einstein equations will appear a lot easier, as the anisotropy will be limited to the sole radial coordinate $r$.\\ While working in \emph{low-redshift} regime for a matter plus cosmological constant universe, Einstein equations remains the same written in \ref{eq:equation4.2}, moreover from the first of them, the relation between $\alpha(r,t)$ and $\beta(r,t)$ may be determined, following the same procedure of the original model \cite{LTB}.\\ Using the first equation so, the metric will reduce to the form \ref{eq:equation4.9}, reflecting to the form \ref{eq:equation4.10a} and \ref{eq:equation4.10b} for the two remaining Einstein field equation.\\ To define a small inhomogeneous perturbation, over a flat background Friedmann universe, the scale factor $a(r,t)$ will be defined as : \\
+The \emph{LTB} approach for spherically symmetric universes exposed in the last section, will now be applied in \emph{low-redshift} regime.
+By using a \emph{LTB} approach over a \emph{Lifshitz-Khalatnikov Quasi-Isotropic} solution, Einstein equations will appear much easier, as the anisotropy will be limited to the sole radial coordinate $r$.

+While working in \emph{low-redshift} regime for a matter plus cosmological constant universe, Einstein equations remain the same written in \eqref{eq:equation4.2}, moreover from the first of them, the relation between $\alpha(r,t)$ and $\beta(r,t)$ may be determined, following the same procedure of the original model \cite{Peebles:1994xt}.
+Using the first equation, the metric will reduce to the form \eqref{eq:equation4.9}, reflecting to the form \eqref{eq:equation4.10a} and \eqref{eq:equation4.10b} for the two remaining Einstein field equations.

+To define a small inhomogeneous perturbation, over a flat background Friedmann universe, the scale factor $a(r,t)$ will be defined as: